 2. Roll out the dough.

 Roll out the dough as you normally would with your rolling pin, making sure to flip the whole thing, paper and all, over a few times so the dough rolls out evenly.

 The dough is still too soft to stamp out, so place it in the fridge for at least 30 minutes, or the freezer for 15.
 This will help the dough firm up, but in a fraction of the time it usually takes for a block of dough to chill.
 Pat yourself on the back — you can start cutting out cookies in the time it takes to preheat the oven!

 4. Stamp cookies out of the chilled dough.

 Finally, it's time for the fun part: cutting out cookies!
-You can either leave the cookie dough on the wax or parchment, or do it the other way I prefer, by dusting a work surface with flour, then taking the cookie-dough sheet out of the paper, and placing it on the flour before cutting.
+You can either leave the cookie dough on the wax or parchment, or do it the other way I prefer, by dusting a work surface with flour and then taking the cookie-dough sheet out of the paper and placing it on the flour before cutting.